Rockport, Indiana: Education

+It is in the South Spencer County School Corporation.
+Rockport Elementary School is in Rockport.

+Prior to 1965, it had its own high school.
+The school colors were blue and gold, and the mascot was the Zebras.
+That year, it merged into South Spencer High School.

+There is also a Roman Catholic parochial school of the Roman Catholic Diocese of Evansville, St. Bernard Catholic School.

 Rockport has a public library, a branch of Spencer County Public Library.

-There is one public elementary school, and one private school

 Arts and culture

 Lincoln Pioneer Village, listed on the National Register of Historic Places, is located in Rockport City Park.
 Designed by Indiana sculptor George Honig, the first phase of the Village was completed in 1935, with an addition completed the following year.
 The project was undertaken through grants from the Federal Emergency Relief Administration and Works Progress Administration, both programs of the "New Deal".

 Historically accurate replicas of a number of Spencer County cabins and businesses from Abraham Lincoln's time are the main attraction of the Village, giving visitors the opportunity to see what it was like to live in Indiana during Lincoln's formative years.
 The Village was so well known throughout the United States in its early years that it was chosen as the setting for portions of the 1955 Burt Lancaster film The Kentuckian.

-In recent years, the Village was restored by a group of committed volunteers with the help of a grant-in-aid from the state of Indiana, following up on a somewhat less historically accurate but necessary restoration in the 1980s.
-The most recent restoration returned the site to its original 1930s design, and included the reconstruction of the entrance cabin, the original having been demolished due to extreme deterioration when the first restoration was undertaken.